All Articles

 That matters because foreboding often becomes confusing when it finally breaks through.
 You may think, "Why now?"
 But the body may have been saying "not yet resolved" long before the feeling had a name.

-How Foreboding Can Build Quietly in the Body
+How Can Foreboding Build Quietly in the Body?

 Preveal was built around the observation that people often notice the emotional experience after the body has already begun signaling it.